MichaelTernovsky/FlightControlWeb/README.md

 # FlightControlWeb

-Real time web application for managing flight by using Rest API requests to a server side, found it the same repository.
+Real time web application for managing flights by using Rest API requests to a server side, found it the same repository.

 The application allows us to add new "internal flights" in Json format add see it changing according to timeline.